The structure within Government for air policy development and provision of services in air quality management is shown in the table.

 Reducing Emissions from Industrial Sources and Power Plants

-The Air Pollution Control Ordinance and its subsidiary regulations provide for the control of emissions from power plants, industrial and commercial sources, construction activities, open burning, asbestos, petrol filling stations and dry-cleaning machines.
+The Air Pollution Control Ordinance (the Ordinance) and its subsidiary regulations provide for the control of emissions from power plants, industrial and commercial sources, construction activities, open burning, asbestos-containing materials, petrol filling stations and dry-cleaning machines.

-A regulation introduced in 1990 limiting the sulphur content of industrial fuel has reduced sulphur dioxide pollution to very low levels.
-We have further amended the regulation in 2008 to mandate the use of ultra low sulphur diesel (with sulphur content not more than 0.005% by weight) in industrial and commercial processes.
+A regulation was introduced in 1990 to limit the sulphur content of industrial fuel.
+Starting from 2008, all commercial and industrial processes are required to use ultra low sulphur diesel (with sulphur content not more than 0.005% by weight).

-Power generation is the main source of air pollutant emissions in Hong Kong.
-To reduce the emissions from the power sector, we have been prohibiting the installation of new coal-fired power plant since 1997, encouraging the use of natural gas for electricity generation, imposing stringent emission caps on power plants since 2005, and linking the two local power companies’ rate of return to their compliance with the emission caps requirements.
-In 2008, we have also stipulated the stringent emission caps for 2010 and beyond through a Technical Memorandum (TM).
-In 2010, we reviewed the First TM and tightened the emission caps for the power sector from 2015 onward, the compliance with which will require the power sector to maximize the use of existing gas-fired generation units and prioritize coal-fired generation units retrofitted with emission abatement facilities.
+Electricity generation is a major source of air pollution in Hong Kong.
+A series of measures have been implemented to control emissions from power plants which include prohibiting the installation of new coal-fired generating unit since 1997, adopting best practicable means for emission control, encouraging the use of natural gas for electricity generation, imposing stringent emission caps on power plants through their specified process licences since 2005, and incentivising the two local power companies to promote the development of renewable energy for electricity generation through the Scheme of Control Agreement.
+In 2008, we also stipulated the stringent emission caps for 2010 and beyond through a Technical Memorandum (TM).
+In order to meet the stringent emission caps, the power companies had adopted additional emission reduction measures, including installing flue gas desulphurisation (FGD) systems and denitrification systems for coal-fired units, and increasing the use of low-emission coal and natural gas for electricity generation.
+In 2010, we reviewed the First TM and tightened the emission caps for the power sector from 2015 onwards, the compliance with which would require the power sector to maximise the use of existing gas-fired generation units and prioritise coal-fired generation units retrofitted with emission abatement facilities.
+Since then, we conducted eight more reviews on the TM and, after each review, issued a new TM to supersede the old one to further tighten the emission caps.
+The Ninth TM was issued in June 2021 and would tighten the emission caps of sulphur dioxide (SO2), nitrogen oxides (NOx) and PM10 by around 70% to 90% from 2026 onwards as compared with the emission caps set under the First TM.

 As a result of the stringent control measures implemented over the past years, emissions from power plants have been substantially reduced over the years even though demand for power has increased.
 For more details, please visit Air Pollution Control Strategies.